engraving-challenges/winterwind/README.md

 So now you're ready to take off!

-As this is the first challenge the "rules" or "contributor's guide" aren't really refined or tested yet.
+As this is the first challenge the ["General Rules"](../meta/general-rules.md) aren't really refined or tested yet.
 So please don't start hacking away but rather try to check back with someone else before.